IaC State Management

 Do You Need State Management?

-Cloud-native IaC tools handle state automatically - you don’t need to manage state yourself.
+Cloud-native IaC tools handle state automatically; you don’t need to manage state yourself.

 Tools That Manage State for You